Multi-Purchase Behavior: Modeling, Estimation and Optimization: Introduction

 Addressing the above challenges, we consider a parsimonious family of multi-purchase choice models (i.e. models capturing purchase of more than one products in an interaction), called the \emph{bundle multivariate logit models} (\bmvlk), which is inspired by multiple variations proposed in the marketing literature~\citep{cox1972analysis,russell2000analysis,hruschka1999cross,singh2005modeling}.
-It models the conditional probability of purchasing a product given the purchase/no-purchase of all other products and parsimoniously extends the popular multinomial choice model (MNL) to the setting where the customer purchases one or more items (represented by the suffix K $\in \mathbb{Z}_{+}$ in the acronym) when they are shown a set of recommendations.
-While modeling multiple purchases has been addressed in the marketing literature, with the end goal of improving customer understanding, the application of \bmvlk{} to recommendation sets of products (not just categories) and subsequent optimization based on it with a focus on its use in web scale settings is new to this work.
-We contrast \bmvlk \ to existing single-choice and multi-choice models~\citep{benson2018discrete}, deliberate on the optimal choice of K based on practical considerations, and validate the model performance (in terms of likelihood) on eight real datasets.
-For instance, \bmvlk's parameters allow for interpreting substitution behavior and complementary relationships between products.
-Model fit (assessed using out of sample log likelihood values) when compared against state of the art multi-choice models shows that the \rcm~(i.e., K$=2$) is a strong candidate in capturing rich multi-choice behavior of customers.
-In particular, we show that the benefit of taking multiple purchases into account in terms of revenue and sales is at least $6-8\%$ in relative terms when compared to the MNL (this is for $1500$ products, for other revenue improvement comparisons see Section~\ref{sec:experiments}).
-In addition, across $8$ real world datasets, the test log-likelihood fits of our multi-purchase model are on average $17\%$ better.
+It models the conditional probability of purchasing a product given the purchase/no-purchase of all other products, and parsimoniously extends the popular multinomial choice model (MNL) to the setting where the customer purchases one or more products (represented by the suffix K $\in \mathbb{Z}_{+}$ in the acronym above) when they are shown a set of recommendations.
+While modeling multiple purchases has been addressed in the marketing literature, with the end goal of improving customer understanding, the application of \bmvlk{} to identify and optimize the set of products (not just categories) to recommend/display, with a focus on its use in web scale settings, is new to this work.
+We contrast \bmvlk \ to existing single-choice and multi-choice models~\citep{benson2018discrete}, deliberate on the optimal choice of K based on practical considerations, and validate the model performance (in terms of likelihood) on $6$ real world datasets.
+For instance, \bmvlk's parameters allow for transparently interpreting certain substitutable and complementary relationships between products.
+Model fit (assessed using out of sample log likelihood values) when compared against state of the art multi-choice models shows that the \rcm~(i.e., with K$=2$) is a strong candidate in capturing rich multi-choice behavior of customers.
+In particular, we show that the benefit of taking multiple purchases into account in terms of expected revenue is at least $\sim5\%$ in relative terms when compared to the MNL (this is for $1500$ products; for other revenue improvement comparisons including other models such as the Mixture of MNLs (MMNL), see Section~\ref{sec:experiments}).
+In addition, across $6$ real world datasets, the test log-likelihood fits of our multi-purchase model are on average $17\%$ better.
 Our approach addresses the key future direction discussed in the practice paper by ~\cite{alibaba2019}, who establish strong evidence of the utility of single choice models in a product display setting at the firm Alibaba.